NadavTasher/Webhood/README.md

 Choose the bundle thats right for you:

-1. [Headless](https://github.com/NadavTasher/Webhood/tree/master/bundles/headless) - if you only mean to use Webhood's frontend utilities **or** need a self-contained no-external-resources boilerplate, this one is for you.
+1. [Headless](https://github.com/NadavTasher/Webhood/tree/master/bundles/headless) - if you only want to use Webhood's frontend utilities **or** need a self-contained single-page-application boilerplate, this bundle is for you.
+   It provides an [example-page.html](https://github.com/NadavTasher/Webhood/blob/master/bundles/headless/example-page.html) and an [empty-page.html](https://github.com/NadavTasher/Webhood/blob/master/bundles/headless/empty-page.html) that will help you get up-to-speed on all the features.
-2. [Buildless](https://github.com/NadavTasher/Webhood/tree/master/bundles/buildless) - if you do not plan on doing any build changes (like adding more libraries) and are not planning on a complex backend API, this bundle leverages the use of `docker`'s read-only bind mounts to secure your sources in the container.
+2. [Buildless](https://github.com/NadavTasher/Webhood/tree/master/bundles/buildless) - if you don't have any special build requirements (like installing more dependencies) and don't need a complex backend API, this bundle might fit your needs.
+   It leverages the use of `docker`'s read-only bind mounts and uses a static `docker` image.
-3. [Independent](https://github.com/NadavTasher/Webhood/tree/master/bundles/independent) - this bundle is the All-Star bundle.
-It allows you to tinker, extend, customize and build your application the way you want.
+3. [Independent](https://github.com/NadavTasher/Webhood/tree/master/bundles/independent) - if you plan on building you own container images based on Webhood, this bundle provides the best setup to tinker, develop and test your changes.
+   It contains a customized [Makefile](https://github.com/NadavTasher/Webhood/blob/master/bundles/independent/Makefile) that helps develop applications in record times.

 ### Step-by-step guide for creating a new application